aaron3993/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.
+This project is a single-page application that allows the user to add a tweet with a character limit.
+The tweet will be automatically rendered on the list of tweets on the page.

 ## Getting Started